 For some people, life is boring when all goes well.

-A lot of stress is self-inflicted stress.
+Most stress is self-inflicted.
 That is, we can avoid it if we choose to.
 But we choose not to.
 The reason is that our bodies “need” it.
-Often people don’t want to reduce stress because they use it as compensation for their nutritional deficiencies.
+Often people don’t reduce stress because they use it as compensation for nutritional deficiencies.

 According to Dr. James L. Wilson, a leading specialist in nutritional balancing science, people who are constantly tired often use stress as a stimulant.
 Over time, they become addicted to stress and instinctively choose things, people, and situations where they can relive the level of stress they are used to.

-It sounds strange, but it is a well-established fact that people who grew up in abusive homes end up recreating the same degree of abuse in their adult relationships as they saw in their childhood.
+It sounds strange, but it is a well-established fact that people who grew up in abusive homes use stress as a stimulant.
+Eventually, they end up recreating the same degree of abuse in their adult relationships as they saw in their childhood.

 They find partners who stress them out.
 They find jobs where they carry the brunt of the workload for pennies.
 They find friends who “need” them.
 They find people they can rescue.